 If only I could drink a potion that would prevent motion sickness on this ride (or really any, but especially this one)!
 Out of all the rides in Islands of Adventure, this one gets me the most nauseous.
 I don’t know if it’s because you’re pretty close to the screens or if it’s the ride’s unique robotic arm system, but you’ll definitely want to prepare for this one.

 Oddly enough, I don’t get motion sickness on roller coasters as much as the simulator rides.
 However, I know other frogs avoid roller coasters for this reason!
-The Incredible Hulk has a grand total of seven inversions that can leave you dizzy and disoriented afterwards.
+The Incredible Hulk has a grand total of seven inversions that can leave you dizzy and disoriented afterward.

 Hagrid’s Magical Creatures Motorbike Adventure

-The newest Wizarding World attraction is a high-speed roller coaster that packs in seven launches, backwards motion and a vertical drop.
+The newest Wizarding World attraction is a high-speed roller coaster that packs in seven launches, backward motion and a vertical drop.
 Gotta know what you’re up against, right?
 I will say that I fared better while sitting in the sidecar than on top of the motorbike.

-One of the smoothest rides on all of Universal property, I'm normally okay on this coaster.
+One of the smoothest rides on all of Universal property, I'm normally OK on this coaster.
 However, I did recently make the mistake of eating a big breakfast at Three Broomsticks prior to boarding and was feeling the consequences of my actions pretty soon after.
 Florida's fastest and tallest launch coaster, VelociCoaster features two launches, four inversions (including a zero-g stall and a barrel roll just above the lagoon) and a top hat that sends riders 155 feet in the air and down an 80-degree drop — making for a total of 12 seconds of airtime.

 Harry Potter and the Escape from Gringotts